CYPRUS PHASE II

 - 3 min read

-The art of counting pallets.
+Before describing Phase II, I want to take a moment to talk about counting pallets.
+Counting pallets is an art, not a science.
 It may seem like a simple thing to count pallets.
 I can assure you it is not.
 It is one of the hardest things in this life.
 This was certainly made more difficult due to the fact that we were building a digital tool as we were using it, but at some point you still need to physically count pallets and it seems impossible.
-Many late nights were spent across all three phases walking across pallets in warehouses and on ships, taking one step, and counting, another step, counting, and yet you will never arrive at the same number.
+Many late nights were spent walking across pallets in warehouses and on ships, taking one step, counting, another step, counting.
+Somehow two people doing this will NEVER arrive at the same number.
+MARCH/APRIL 2024

-It's a crazy thing to have something happen that is personal, professional, and global.
-These people were my friends and my colleagues, and the world knew about what happened.
-We shut down the operation, put all the food product we purchased into storage, attended services around the world, and went home while we re calibrated.
+It is a strange thing when something is personal, professional, and global all at once.
+These people were my friends and colleagues, and the world knew what had happened.
+We shut down the operation, placed all the food we had purchased into storage, attended services around the world, and went home to recalibrate.